 Jessica Hayes, BABCP accred.
 CBT Therapist, ReImagine Therapy

 Hi there, my name is Jess.
-I am a Cognitive Behavioural Psychotherapist and my company is called ReImagine Therapy.
-I have over a decade of experience of working in mental health in many roles.
+I am a Cognitive Behavioural Psychotherapist, providing cognitive behavioural therapy through my company, ReImagine Therapy.
+I have over a decade of experience of working in mental health and suicide prevention in many roles.
 I am warm, approachable, and value an open and honest relationship with my clients.
-My experience is working with both adults and children and I am happy to work with teenagers and adults in my private therapy work right now.
+My experience is working with both adults and children and I mostly work with teenagers and adults right now.

-I know that it can be quite daunting to look into getting some help, and you may not know which type of therapy to look into or even whether therapy is going to be the way that you want to get help.
-If you get in touch, I am happy to have a free 15 minute phone conversation or respond to questions you might have over email to answer any questions you might have about this.
+I know that it can be pretty daunting to look into getting some help, and you may not know which type of therapy to look into or even whether it is therapy that you want.
+Even reading this takes a lot of courage so well done for getting to this stage, I know that likely was not easy.
+If you get in touch, we can have a free 15 minute phone conversation or I can respond to email enquiries to answer any questions you might have about this.
 I actually find it really helpful to have these conversations with you before we agree to a face-to-face appointment, so that you can get an idea of who I am and whether I am the best person to help you right now.

 Do you get panic attacks or find it hard to go into social situations?

-Do you have low self-esteem which is impacting on how you feel?
+Do you have low self-esteem or obsessive thoughts?

-I can help with a number of problems, including (but not limited to); generalised anxiety disorder, panic disorder, stress, trauma, phobias, OCD, feeling sad and depression, suicidal thoughts, self-harm, post-natal depression.
-Just get in touch and we can talk about what it is you need some support with and I will let you know whether I think it is something I can help with.
+I can help you.
+I work with a number of difficulties, including (but not limited to); low self-esteem, generalised anxiety disorder, panic disorder, stress, trauma, phobias, OCD, feeling sad and depression, suicidal thoughts, self-harm, post-natal depression.
+Just get in touch and together, we can figure out whether I can help or if a different approach might be what you are looking for.
 I do this job to help people so if I feel that someone or something else will have a better chance of working for your difficulties then I will be honest about this so you can find the most appropriate support for your needs.

 We will work together every step of the way to help you to reach the goals you have for your emotional wellbeing.
 You don't have to wait until things get really bad to look for help, the earlier you look into this, the quicker you can get back to doing things that you might have stopped feeling able to do.

 I am really passionate about what I do and love to work with my clients to gain an understanding of what is impacting on them now so we can figure out how to move forwards to a place where they feel better.
-This is one thing I think is great about CBT, it is all about working together somewhere you feel no judgements, in a safe and confidential space.
+This is one thing that is great about CBT, it is all about working together with no judgement, in a safe and confidential space.

 Please have a look at my information and my website and don't hesitate to get in touch with any questions you may have about myself, my business, and therapy in general.
 I offer appointments both in the week and on weekends to try and ensure I am available to fit around your other commitments.